Workshops & Lectures

 AMC Fire Island FREE Needlework at the Beach Workshops (Quilting, Knitting, Crochet)

-Three days of FREE quilting, knitting and crochet workshops at Appalachian Mountain Club's beautiful beachside cabin on Fire Island, just outside New York City.
+Three days of quilting, knitting, crochet and (new this year) bread-baking at Appalachian Mountain Club's beautiful beachside cabin on Fire Island, just outside New York City.

 TO REGISTER (Please follow these instructions EXACTLY):